You are at the top of the page

 A visitor of high rank would expect to pass through the Great Hall into the more exclusive rooms beyond.
 The sequence of rooms included a Guard Chamber, a Privy or Audience Chamber where the king or queen sat beneath a Canopy of Estate to receive visitors.

-Take a look around the Great Watching Chamber on our 360-degree image, created in partnership with Google Arts & Culture.
+Explore the Great Watching Chamber, the room beyond the Great Hall for Henry's more esteemed guests, on our 360-degree image.
+This has been created in partnership with Google Arts & Culture.

 The inner sanctum

-The monarch’s most private and heavily guarded rooms lay beyond the grandest of the public rooms.
+The monarch’s most private and heavily guarded rooms lay beyond the grandeur of the public spaces.
 This inner sanctum included an eating room, an inner Privy Chamber, a Withdrawing Room and finally a bedchamber.

 Favoured courtiers would be invited to the Withdrawing room.
 Only they were allowed to see the monarch in a less formal setting, perhaps to play games, listen to music or enjoy conversation.

-Henry VIII was serious about music at court.
-By 1547 he had over 60 musicians on his payroll.
+Henry VIII was serious about music at court; by 1547 he had over 60 musicians on his payroll.
+These included John Blanke, who is on record as negotiating a pay rise with the Tudor King.

 Picture of a bedroom with a man sat to the left reading a book.
 An open doorway is pictured in the background with a bed to the right.